 For the census error of closure to be a valid instrument, it has to predict fiscal spending, and the exclusion restriction has to hold.
 The first of these two conditions can relatively easily be established by showing the first-stage regression results and running an F-test for the joint significance of the instruments.
-As a rule of thumb, the F-statistic of a joint test of whether all excluded instruments are significant should be larger than 10.
+Concerning the second condition, the authors preventing the use of local fixed effects.

-Concerning the second condition, the authors show theoretically that under classical measurement error in both census counts and administrative estimates, or under the weaker condition that both estimates are biased in the same order of magnitude, the exclusion restriction holds.
+show theoretically that under classical measurement error in both census counts and administrative estimates, or under the weaker condition that both estimates are biased in the same order of magnitude, the exclusion restriction holds.
 Moreover, they explain in detail how the two estimates arise and what the literature concludes on their accuracy and potential biases.
-For example, one could imagine that the population estimates between censuses systematically underestimate population growth in fast-growing counties, such that the error of closure is always more positive in counties that experienced an economic expansion.
+For example, one could imagine that the population estimates between censuses systematically underestimate population growth in fast-growing counties, such that the error of closure is always more positive in counties that experience an economic expansion.
 Any persistence in growth would then result in a direct effect of the error of closure on growth, violating the exclusion restriction.
 Controlling for past growth helps address this concern but does not rule it out completely.
 To provide further evidence that the exclusion restriction holds, the authors show that the census error of closure shows only minimal geographical correlation at the county level and no time-series correlation.
-Most importantly, it is not positively correlated with growth in the years before the error of closure should actually affect federal fiscal spending on the county level.30 Although in the end these exercises remain suggestive, addressing potential concerns about the exclusion restriction in further evidence of this kind is good practice.
+Most importantly, it is not positively correlated with growth in the years before the error of closure should actually affect federal fiscal spending on the county level.
+Although in the end these exercises remain suggestive, addressing potential concerns about the exclusion restriction in further evidence of this kind is good practice.